Master Hunter Permit Program will

 Approved volunteer work conducted during 2013 will be honored for individuals applying in 2014

-The pause in 2013 enrollment announced last December was to evaluate and determine:
+The pause in 2013 enrollment announced in December 2012 was to evaluate and determine:

 - The number of available volunteer conservation projects for Master Hunters.